 There’s no reason to cut sweets out of your life to eat healthy.
 Oats, Black Chia Seeds, and dried apricots are just a few of the key players in these almond bars.
 Drizzle generously with dark chocolate and you have a gorgeous dessert or afternoon energy boost.

 Smoothies are definitely associated with healthy eating (or drinking?), and for good reason!
 They can be a great way to squeeze in leafy greens without constantly resorting to salads.
 This go-to breakfast may get its color from fresh baby spinach, but the flavor is all sweet peach, zingy ginger, and creamy yogurt.
-If you want a protein boost, try out our Banana Cacao Almond Smoothie which uses tofu, maple syrup, and almond butter to keep you full all morning.

 If you’ve been following the Savory blog or Instagram, you’ve seen this salad before—but what can we say?
 We love it!
 With plenty of fresh chopped veggies, Greek yogurt, and your choice of Mt.
 Olympus or Mt.
 Eolus Greek style seasonings, this salad is packed full of goodness.
 The recipe makes plenty, so prep it on Sunday and enjoy it throughout the week.
 Barley and garbanzo beans provide vegetarian protein but don’t let that stop you from pairing it with leftover chicken or fish for an impressive lunch.

 Want more recipes like these?
 Check out our Healthy Eating recipes page!
 If you’ve got a food-related New Year’s resolution, chat with us about it in the comments below.